3 Ways to Create a More Diverse Candidate Pool

 It’s okay to use the job board you have used in the past.
 But those advertising efforts should be expanded to different audiences, through the use of different job board.

-Where to start sourcing candidates in new ways
+Where to start with sourcing candidates differently:

 HireDiverse allows employers to expand their talent pool by actively and proactively connecting with underrepresented job seekers.
 This increases the talent pool of diverse candidates and allows the organization to reach its diversity, equity and inclusion goals.